iagrant/binex/ROPemporium/4-badchars/README.md

 ```
 badchars are: b i c / <space> f n s
 ```
-Which eliminates `/bin` from our ropchain and any opcodes that happen to have the same bytes as the above chars
+Which eliminates `/bin` and other goodies from our input and any opcodes that happen to have the same bytes as the above chars

-Converting them to hex so later we can give the bad bytes to ropper so it avoids them
+Converting them to hex so later we can give the bad bytes to `ropper` so it knows to avoid them
 ```
 0x62, 0x69, 0x63, 0x2f, 0x20, 0x66, 0x6e, 0x73
 ```